Steinkraft Zeolith nährstoffreiches Gemüse Blog Erdbeeren im Garten – klein, rot und voller Nährstoffe

 Marika goes to the field.
-She picks the first ripe strawberry—a little bit of dirt still on it, but that doesn't matter at all—and simply eats it.
+She picks the first ripe strawberry—a little dirt still clinging to it, which is perfectly fine—and simply eats it.
 Warm from the sun.
 Directly from the bush.
 Winnie does the same.
 No hesitation.
 No washing.
-Just: strawberry.
-Enjoyment.
+Simply: strawberry.
+Pure enjoyment.
 Done.

-Dad turns them into a mush with whipped cream—because he thinks it's simply the best way to eat strawberries.
-Mom bakes a sponge cake with jelly—because she believes some fruits simply deserve that presentation.
-Andreas chops them into his oatmeal.
+Dad turns it into a mess with whipped cream—because he thinks it's simply the best way to eat strawberries.
+Mom bakes a sponge cake with jelly—because she believes some fruits deserve such a presentation.
+Andreas cuts them into his oatmeal.
 And for Mother's Day—it was a Pavlova.
-Meringue layers, mascarpone vanilla cream, strawberries.
+Meringue bases, mascarpone-vanilla cream, strawberries.
 Wonderful.

 One fruit.
 Five ways to enjoy it.

-And ever since my sister enlightened us again—she does that regularly, and we're grateful for it—about how healthy they are, we eat strawberries without guilt and without holding back.
+And ever since my sister enlightened us once again—she does this regularly, and we're grateful for it—about how healthy they are, we eat strawberries without guilt and without restraint.
 Because what's packed into this small red fruit is simply impressive.

 ★ Vitamin C in abundance.

-Strawberries are among the richest native fruits in Vitamin C. 100 grams of fresh strawberries provide approximately 60 milligrams of Vitamin C—which corresponds to about 75 percent of an adult's recommended daily intake.
+Strawberries are among the richest sources of Vitamin C among native fruits.
+100 grams of fresh strawberries provide approximately 60 milligrams of Vitamin C—which corresponds to about 75 percent of an adult's recommended daily intake.
 More than an orange.
 More than a lemon.
-And all this in a fruit you can pop into your mouth almost without thinking.
+And all in a fruit you can pop into your mouth almost without thinking.

 Vitamin C is not just an immune helper.
-It is essential for collagen formation—the protein that holds skin, bones, blood vessels, and connective tissue together.
+It is essential for the formation of collagen—the protein that holds skin, bones, blood vessels, and connective tissue together.
 It protects cells from oxidative stress.
 It improves iron absorption from plant-based foods.
 And it is a powerful antioxidant that neutralizes free radicals before they can cause damage.

 ★ Folic acid for cell health.